Programs and Courses

-The Gold Coast Seminar on Australian Law, held at Bond University, introduces students to Australian law and culture over a two-week program, with a focus on comparative perspectives.
+The Brisbane Seminar on Australian Law, held at the Queensland University of Technology, introduces students to Australian law and culture over a two-week program, with a focus on comparative perspectives.
 The course includes excursions related to Australian culture and law.
-In 2012, the Gold Coast Seminar will be held from Monday, 27 August through to Friday, 7 September.
-Proposed dates for the 2013 Gold Coast Seminar are 26 August to 6 September 2013.
+The Brisbane Seminar was formerly run at Bond University from 2013-2015 and was known as the Gold Coast Seminar on Australian Law.
+From 2016, it runs from QUT.
+The seminar is coordinated by ANJeL Co-Director Leon Wolff.

 Courses on Japanese Law available at the University of Sydney and the Australian National University

 The ANJeL directors offer a number of courses on Japanese law at

 At the Australian National University, Trevor Ryan teaches Japanese Law and Society, a Summer intensive course cross-listed in both the Faculty of Law and Faculty of Asian Studies.

 At the University of Sydney, Luke Nottage convenes Japanese Law, an elective for upper-year LLB or JD law students, and one or two Japanese Law units at postgraduate level.
 These courses are now taught for USydney credit in Japan in the first half of February as the Kyoto and Tokyo Seminars.
 ANJeL Advisor Mr Akira Kawamura kindly provides a $750 course prize for the best-performing student in Japanese Law, as well as a $750 scholarship for a student enrolled through USydney who demonstrates financial hardship.